-Strategy 1 Details Formative Reviews Strategy 1: Student council will meet once per grading period with the campus Principal to discuss overall student needs and student Formative concerns.
-Strategy's Expected Result/Impact: Keep meeting minutes Nov Feb June Staff Responsible for Monitoring: Campus Administrators, Student Council Sponsor(s) Strategy 2 Details Formative Reviews iews Strategy 2: Daily announcements will be delivered to students in a variety of forms to ensure all students have access to information.
-Formative Strategy's Expected Result/Impact: Use Facebook and/or emailed announcements, scrolling announcements, Remind, Twitter, Apple TV, other social media options, positive affirmations such as "call-outs" on P.A. system Nov Feb June Staff Responsible for Monitoring: Campus Administrators No Progress Continue/Modify X Discontinue e 1 1
+Strategy 1 Details For mative Rev iews Strategy 1: Student council will meet once per grading period with the campus Principal to discuss overall student needs and student Formative concerns.
+Nov Feb June Strategy's Expected Result/Impact: Keep meeting minutes Staff Responsible for Monitoring: Campus Administrators, Student Council Sponsor(s) Strategy 2 Details For mative Rev iews Strategy 2: Daily announcements will be delivered to students in a variety of forms to ensure all students have access to information.
+Formative Strategy's Expected Result/Impact: Use Parent/StudentSquare and/or emailed announcements, scrolling announcements, Remind, Twitter, Apple TV, other social media options, positive affirmations such as "call-outs" on P.A. system as documentation Nov Feb June Staff Responsible for Monitoring: Campus Administrators Strategy 3 Details For mative Rev iews Strategy 3: Maintain the newly created Principal's Advisory Council Formative Strategy's Expected Result/Impact: Students serving on the council provide a direct line of communication to and from the student Nov Feb June body, to positively affect change on campus, as measured by brief student surveys conducted at the beginning and end of the semester.
+Staff Responsible for Monitoring: Principal No Progress Accomplished -> Continue/Modify X Discontinu e 1